alneuma/Regulang/README.md

 ### Nondeterministic Finite Automations

 For *Nondeterministic Finite Automations* (NFAs) there are different definitions, varying in their degree of generality i.e. by what kinds of construct they allow.
 Still they are all equal in the sense, that every less general version can be interpreted as a special case of one of the more general versions and that any NFA that satisfies one of the more general definitions can be translated into an equivalent NFA stasfying one of the narrower definitions.
 Finally also every DFA, can be seen interpreted as just special kind of NFA and there exists an algorithm by which any NFA can be transformed into an equivalent DFA.
-That two finite automations are equivalent means here, that they accept the same language.
+That two finite automatons are equivalent means here, that they accept the same language.

 For this module I chose to implement one of the more general definitions of NFAs as a default.
 While it's formalization is mostly equal to the one of the DFA.
 There are a couple of important differences.